About studying abroad

 . ○ I gained a deeper understanding of Japan

-. ○ I gained courage.
+. ○ I became more courageous.

 language skills

-× It's pointless unless I actively speak
+× Useless unless you actively speak

 job hunting

-○ My perspective has changed and my horizons have broadened.
+○ Perspective changed and broadened horizons

 friend